morganmayday/about/campfire/personhood.md

 (she nods.)
 We're not people.
 If you respect us, you have to square those two facts.
 If you don't respect us, you have to find a different weapon.

 To quote [Ra](https://voidgoddess.org/2023/09/26/the-personhood-contract/): "'So are you a man or just an animal?!'
-I, sir, am an animal, for I shall never be a man."
+I, sir, am an animal, for I am aftaid I shall never be a man."